Rightpoint/Swiftilities/Pod/Classes/HairlineView/README.md

 # HairlineView

-A `UIView` has an intrinsic size in one axis (thickness) and is freely resizable in the other.
-Has a fixed axis, line thickness, and color.
+A `UIView` that has an intrinsic size in one axis (thickness) and is freely resizable in the other. `HairlineView` has a fixed axis, line thickness, and color.

 ## Default Appearance